mcdallson/scriptfarm/README.md

 # scriptfarm
-Scripts Repository (Python, Bash, Perl)
+Scripts Repository (Python, Bash, Perl).
+This is just a practice ground.